-▶ I cannot interact with the spreadsheet.
+Users cannot interact with my spreadsheet in the browser.

 When I open a Web page that contains a spreadsheet in the browser, I receive the error "Cannot open URL."

 Clicking the Edit button in my Web browser opens my Web page in the wrong program.